ember-m3/ember-m3/DEPRECATIONS.md

 once you enable native property access, those values will be treated as attributes to be sent to the server.

-For a smooth and piecemeal migration, you can define
+For a smooth and piecemeal migration, you can define the following in your schema:

 ```js
   useNativeProperties(/* modelName */) {
     return false;
   }
 ```
-in your schema.

 Returning false from `useNativeProperties` will trigger a deprecation every time you set a value on your m3 model by using `.`.
 Once you have migrated the existing native access, you can turn the